 Read more to learn how to use our new Automatic Scheduler.

-If you have any questions about the new Scheduler, feel free to reach out to our support team at firstname.lastname@example.org or leave us a comment below.
+If you have any questions about the new Scheduler, email our support team at firstname.lastname@example.org.